 While these requirements are in place to make sure every CMV driver is trained, physically fit, and not likely to drive while impaired, enforcement of the requirements ultimately falls on the driver’s employer.

-The Role of the Employer in Ensuring Fitness of Driver
+The Role of the Employer in Ensuring Fitness of Driver in Indiana

 When hiring drivers, Indiana employers must confirm the applicant meets FMCSA’s requirements through complete background checks and a physical exam.
-According to the American Trucking Associations, the current shortfall of qualified truck drivers is expected to grow to over 50,000 full-time positions over the next few years.
+According to the American Trucking Association, the current shortfall of qualified truck drivers is expected to grow to over 50,000 full-time positions over the next few years.
 This shortage leads many transportation companies to cut corners when it comes to hiring new drivers.

 To hire a qualified candidate, employers should go through the following stages: